-Project-based Learning: No matter what career you go into, knowing how to present yourself and what you are offering is a valuable asset.
-In this position, you will not only learn how to perform our sales processes, but you will also come up with ways to improve them and make them more efficient.
+Project-based Learning: No matter what career you go into, knowing how to present yourself and what you can offer is a valuable asset.
+In this position, you will learn how to execute our sales processes, and you will also come up with ways to improve them.
 You’ll be able to speak directly with a wide range of our target customers (non-profit leaders from across a wide variety of good causes), get to know them, and get to know people from several of Bashpole’s teams.
 You’ll be able to leverage our message templates, call scripts, and meeting outlines, so that you have a strong point to start from.
-The intellectual challenge will be to figure out how to improve all of these and to test those improvements as we go.
+The intellectual challenge during this internship will be learning how to improve these processes and testing those improvements as we go.

 Training and Responsibilities May Include But Will Not Be Limited To: